ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 ### a) Edit the tfvar file

-Change the bootstrap count from 1 to 0 :
+Change the bootstrap count from 1 to 0 editing the tfvar file:

 ```
 bootstrap = {instance_type = "master", image_id = "8d20f462-260f-4715-9b95-6a63aad698e3", "count" = 0, fixed_ips = ["10.3.48.19"]}